QueMnqika/EngineerNotesMauiApp/README.md

 ## 🎯 Objectives

-In this exercise, you will:
+In this exercise, I am:

-- Create a new .NET MAUI application
+- Creating a new .NET MAUI application
-- Design a basic XAML page layout
+- Designing a basic XAML page layout
-- Use common UI elements such as:
+- Using common UI elements such as:
   - `Entry` for titles
   - `Editor` for detailed notes
   - `Button` to save the input